 It began the same way as always: with a damning news report exposing yet another ludicrous spending scandal by Benjamin and Sara Netanyahu.

-- Bibi, Bed and Beyond: Israelis, the Joke's on You
+- Bibi, Bed and Beyond: The Joke's on Israelis

 - Sara Netanyahu, Israel’s Marie Antoinette

 - AG Scraps 'Bibi-Tours'

 - A Dodgy Dropping of the Case vs. Bibi